-Different Types of Letters With Examples of Each
+Different Types of Letters With Examples

 Do you need to write a letter for business, professional, or employment purposes?
 The content and format of the letter you write will depend on the circumstances.
 You may need to write a letter or email message to apply for a job or to contact a client.
 Or perhaps you need to send an appreciation letter, a business announcement, or a resignation or retirement letter.